List of Still Game characters: Other characters

 Big Innes (2004) Played by Clive Russell.
 A large man who is friendly with the Craiglang locals.
 He is so big, he drinks four pints at a time and eats cornflakes from a soup pot.
 When he lived in Craiglang, he did not stand for any nonsense from neds and would sort them out.
 However, he moved away up north to Elgin.
 Recently, the neds in Craiglang have become worse than ever.
 Jack decided to phone Innes up in Elgin and ask him if he could come down and sort out the neds.
 Innes' wife agrees to let Innes go down, but makes Jack promise not to give him any Midori.
 Innes likes to drink Midori, but it has a strange effect on him.
 Jack lets Innes stay at his house and Innes sets to work.
-After two days of Innes' arrival, the neds never bother anyone again.
-Not for a while.
-Unfortunately, Isa unwittingly gives Innes a bottle of Midori causing him to go mental in the Clansman.
+After two days of Innes' arrival, the Neds never bother anyone again (though not for a while).
+Unfortunately, Isa unwittingly gives Innes a bottle of Midori causing him to cause havoc in the Clansman.

 Kevin (2004) Played by Jordan Young.
 A young supermarket worker.
 Kevin is 24 and is extremely ageist.
 He is cocky and is a bully at heart.
 One night he accidentally switched off a fridge, ruining a pile of dairy products.
 Kevin got in a state and feared he'd be sacked.
 Andy, an elderly worker, felt sorry for Kevin and took the blame for him.
 Kevin left Andy alone ever since.
 Recently, Winston had to take a job at FoodFare due to his excessive spending.
 Kevin hassles Winston from their first meeting.
 Andy offers Winston advice on how to beat Kevin, but Winston ignores Andy.
 Eventually, Jack and Victor came into FoodFare.
 It was an emergency attempt to take all the bottles of Midori away before Big Innes came.
 They succeeded but Kevin, seeing the three old men, insults Winston.
 By this time, Winston has had enough.
 He punches Kevin and quits his job.
 Andy witnesses this and is glad that Winston defeated Kevin.